gogpu/.github/profile/README.md

 We welcome contributions!
 See individual repository CONTRIBUTING.md files.

 **Areas where we need help:**
-- Pure Go GPU backends (OpenGL, Vulkan, Metal, DX12)
+- Pure Go GPU backends (Metal, DX12)
-- Platform support (Linux, macOS — Windows works!)
 - WebGPU examples and tutorials
 - Documentation